-The Administrator operates the Collection Account in accordance with the Central Bank's Investor Money Regulations for a number of collective investment schemes managed by the Manager.
-The Collection Account is held at a credit institution as prescribed by the Investor Money Regulations ("Relevant Bank") in the name of the Administrator and is designated as a "Collection Account" or "Coll a/c".
-All monies in the Collection Account will be held at the Relevant Bank on a segregated basis by the Administrator, in trust for the benefit of the investors and on behalf of, and at the risk of, the investors for whom such investor monies are being held.
+The Administrator operates the Investor Money Regulation (IMR) Collection Account in accordance with the Central Bank's Investor Money Regulations which came into effect in March 2016.
+The Administrator operates these accounts for a number of collective investment schemes managed by the Manager.
+The IMR Collection Account is held at a credit institution as prescribed by the Investor Money Regulations ("Relevant Bank") in the name of the Administrator and is designated as a "Collection Account" or "Coll a/c".
+All monies in the IMR Collection Account will be held at the Relevant Bank on a segregated basis by the Administrator, in trust for the benefit of the investors and on behalf of, and at the risk of, the investors for whom such investor monies are being held.
 The Relevant Bank will hold the cash on the Administrator's behalf (for the benefit of the investors on behalf of whom such monies are being held) in an account separate from any money the Relevant Bank holds for the Administrator in its own right.
-In the event of the investors for whom the monies in the Collection Account are being held.
-In the event of the insolvency of the Administrator, monies in the Collection Account would not form part of the Administrator's assets.
+In the event of the investors for whom the monies in the IMR Collection Account are being held.
+In the event of the investors for whom the monies in the IMR Collection Account are being held.
+In the event of the investors for whom the monies in the IMR Collection Account are being held.
+In the event of the Administrator, monies in the IMR Collection Account would not form part of the Administrator's assets.

-Any subscription monies which are received by the Administrator prior to investment in a Fund, will be held in a collection account and will not form part of the assets of the relevant fund until such monies are transferred from the Collection Account to the account of the relevant Fund.
+Any subscription monies which are received by the Administrator prior to investment in a Fund, will be held in an IMR Collection Account and will not form part of the assets of the relevant fund until such monies are transferred from the IMR Collection Account to the account of the relevant Fund.

-Redemption proceeds will be paid into the Collection Account on the Settlement Date and distributions on the relevant distribution payment date, when they will no longer be considered an asset of the relevant Fund.
-Further, any conversion from one Fund or Class (the "Original Fund") into another Fund or Class (the "New Fund") will be deemed to be a redemption from the Original Fund and a subscription into the New Fund and the relevant proceeds will be held in the Collection Account until transferred to the New Fund.
+Redemption proceeds will be paid into the IMR Collection Account on the Settlement Date and distributions on the relevant distribution payment date, when they will no longer be considered an asset of the relevant Fund.
+Further, any conversion from one Fund or Class (the "Original Fund") into another Fund or Class (the "New Fund") will be deemed to be a redemption from the Original Fund and a subscription into the New Fund and the relevant proceeds will be held in the IMR Collection Account until transferred to the New Fund.
+Any redemption proceeds that cannot be distributed to investors for any reason will remain in the IMR Collection Account.

-No interest is payable by the Manager or the Administrator on monies credited to the Collection Account.
+No interest is payable by the Manager or the Administrator on monies credited to the IMR Collection Account.